ros-navigation/docs.nav2.org/docs/getting_started/dev_container/index.md

 !!! tip "Hint"

-    Here we’ll assume the use of VS Code, but still applies to alternative tools and services, including  other CLIs, IDEs, etc. such as:
+    Here we'll assume the use of VS Code, but still applies to alternative tools and services, including  other CLIs, IDEs, etc. such as:

     - [Dev Container CLI](https://github.com/devcontainers/cli)
         - A reference implementation for the open specification